Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 • You probably need to purchase more cans because they finish really fast (buy more cans just in case)

-Here’s the video again from above, if you want something to follow along when you spray paint your bird cage!
+Here’s the video again from above if you want something to follow along when you spray paint your bird cage!

 7) Extra Tips To Minimise Damage To Bird Cage Paint

-Okay, so you’ve finished painting your bird cage, and are absolutely dead-tired from all that work.
-What’s on your mind next?
-I would definitely be thinking about making it as last as long as possible!
+I would be thinking about making it as last as long as possible!

 Tip 1: Set up sufficient novel perches for your bird to climb all over